ageller/UniviewIceCube/README.md

-# iceCubeTest
+# IceCubeTest
-testing the IceCube codes, and converting to python3
+Testing the IceCube codes, and converting to python3